pureprofile/android-sdk-pureprofile/README.md

 ```
 Pureprofile uses these permissions to get and send survey requests and responses to Pureprofile.

-#### 6. Use Login API to obtain a login token to initialize the SDK
+#### 6. Use Login API to obtain a login token to initialise the SDK
 The first step before accessing the Pureprofile SDK is to obtain a login token from Pureprofile.
 You can do that by calling Pureprofile's login API where you have to pass the following parameters in the POST call:

 Production service: